rodrigolb01/todos-task-tracker/README.md

 3. **Setup the `.env` file:**

-   Create a `.env` file inside the `backend/` directory with the following content:
+   Create a `.env` file inside the root directory with the following content:

    ```
    MONGO_URI=your_mongodb_connection_string
-   PORT=5000
    NODE_ENV=development
    JWT_SECRET=your_jwt_secret
    ```